mszeles/karate-framework/README.md

 # karate-framework

-This project is a framework to automatize API testing using Karate.
+This project is a framework to automatize API testing using Karate also including performance testing with Gatling.
 It contains many features and examples.
 It is based on the excellent Karate DSL course on Udemy: https://www.udemy.com/course/karate-dsl-api-automation-and-performance-from-zero-to-hero

 In order to run the tests, you should clone and run the following project: